prometheus/client_java/docs/content/_index.md

 title: "client_java"
 ---

-This is the documentation for the [Prometheus Java client library](https://github.com/prometheus/client_java) verion 1.0.0 and higher.
+This is the documentation for the [Prometheus Java client library](https://github.com/prometheus/client_java) version 1.0.0 and higher.

 The main new features of the 1.0.0 release are: